REZAULKARIM2024/meridian-test-automation/README.md

 2. Installs root + server dependencies, writes a CI-specific `server/.env`.
 3. Initializes the database schema + seed data (`npm run db:init`).
 4. Installs Playwright's Chromium browser.
-5. Runs the full 54-test suite against a production build (`npm run test:e2e -- --project=chromium`).
+5. Runs the full 73-test suite against a production build (`npm run test:e2e -- --project=chromium`).
-6. Uploads three artifacts, even on failure: the Playwright HTML report, raw `test-results/` (screenshots, traces, `error-context.md` per failure — this is what was used to root-cause the CI-only race described below), and the generated Allure report.
+6. Uploads three artifacts, even on failure: the Playwright HTML report, raw `test-results/` (screenshots, traces, `error-context.md` per failure — this is what was used to root-cause the CI-only race and the browser-history finding described below), and the generated Allure report.

 The badge at the top of this README reflects the latest run.
-A full CI run — including spinning up MySQL from scratch — currently completes in around 3 minutes, compared to highly variable (1.5 minutes to over an hour) local run times on some Windows machines, which is what motivated setting this up in the first place: it turned a debugging environment with too many uncontrolled variables (antivirus scanning, background sync
+A full CI run — including spinning up MySQL from scratch — currently completes in 2–3 minutes, compared to highly variable (1.5 minutes to over an hour) local run times on some Windows machines, which is what motivated setting this up in the first place: it turned a debugging environment with too many uncontrolled variables (antivirus scanning, background sync